jdKheppar/Bulky-Web/README.md

 21. **Toast Messages**
     - Use partial views to display toast messages across the app.

+22. **Ntier Architecture**
+    - Usually in the real world projects, we divide the project into the smaller projects being called by one of the project with a solution.
+To
+    - Acheive this architect, we usually create a DataAccess project, Models project and Utility project etc.
+    - Once, we create a DataAccess project, we add all the files related to db in it.
+So, all the operations like migration and the database-update are done on this project.
+    - If you delete migrations folder, you need to rewrite the migrations and update database commands.

 ## Link to Tutorial
 [Watch the Tutorial](https://youtu.be/AopeJjkcRvU?si=wsuyeQ4GAw4CuyHM)